emmett-shark/HighscoreAccuracy/README.md

 - [BaboonAPI](https://github.com/tc-mods/BaboonAPI)

 ## Changelog
+Unreleased
+- Add option to change text color based on how close you are to a PB (old behavior), whether a PB is possible anymore, or a combination of the two (the new default)

 v.1.3.7
 - Fix for new scoring system in TC 1.20
 - Fix % sometimes not showing on points screen